 Bundaleer pipeline scheme

-The State Government has committed $3.18 million dollars from the Regional Development Fund (RDF) towards the construction of more than 12km of pipeline infrastructure around the Bundaleer Reservoir.
+The South Australian Government has committed $3.18 million from the Regional Development Fund (RDF) towards the construction of more than 12km of pipeline infrastructure around the Bundaleer Reservoir to supply affordable water to local landholders for agricultural use.

 Matching funding has been requested from the Australian Government's National Water Infrastructure Development Fund (NWIDF) Capital Component.

-If Australian Government funding is secured, construction of the Bundaleer Pipeline Scheme is expected to start by December 2017 and include a distribution network with more than 12km of pipeline, a pump station, storage tank and a chlorine station.
+If Australian Government funding is secured, construction of the Bundaleer Pipeline Scheme is expected to start by December 2017 and include a distribution network with more than 12km of pipeline, a pump station and a storage tank.
 Water will be supplied and delivered to the farm gate, with on-farm delivery, on-farm storage, treatment and monitoring the responsibility of the end user.

 Bundaleer Pipeline Scheme

-The Bundaleer Pipeline Scheme will provide an economical source of water to industry near the Bundaleer Reservoir, accelerating and expanding high quality agricultural production, creating jobs, encouraging on-farm investment and supporting the region's agricultural economic development.
+The Bundaleer Pipeline Scheme will provide an economical source of water to industry, accelerating and expanding high quality agricultural production, creating jobs, encouraging on-farm investment and supporting the region's agricultural economic development.

 The community will still be able to access the Bundaleer Reservoir for recreational fishing, while the water is being used for agricultural purposes.